oobianom/quickcode/README.md

-# quickcode: A compilation of some my quick and often used R codes
+# quickcode: just a compilation of some simple quick and often used R functions

 ## Install